hellgrenj/hulken/README.md

 <a name="releaseNotes"></a>
 ### Release notes
+**1.2.0**

+* set **printLoadDistribution: true** and hulken will print how the load was randomly distributed during the test with timestamps: hh:mm:ss number of requests sent

 **1.1.0**
 * passing in an array of requests inline in the options file or object as requestsArray (json string) overrides requestsFilePath and the need for an external requests.json. (see updated Quick Examples - as a library)